 • The requirements apply for both voluntary and involuntary separations from employment.

-• Each hour of unused paid sick leave must be paid at the worker’s normal hourly compensation.
+• Each hour of unused paid sick leave must be paid at the construction worker’s normal hourly compensation.

-• If you frontload paid sick leave to your workers, you must pay the balance of the frontloaded paid sick leave following separation, unless you can determine a reasonable alternative amount consistent with accrual requirements.
+• If you frontload paid sick leave to construction workers, you must pay the balance of the frontloaded paid sick leave following separation, unless you can determine a reasonable alternative amount consistent with accrual requirements.

-• If the worker is rehired, you are not required to reinstate paid sick leave that was paid out after a prior separation.
+• If the construction worker is rehired, you are not required to reinstate paid sick leave that was paid out after a prior separation.

 Rate of pay